Up to 50% off sofas & mattresses — limited‑time deals.

 How sturdy and usable are these outer inches of the mattress?

-• The side does not collapse when you sit.
+• The side does not collapse when you sit down.

-• The perimeter stays level enough to sleep near the edge.
+• The perimeter stays level enough to sleep near the border.

-• The mattress does not feel narrower than its stated size.
+• The mattress does not feel narrower than its listed size.

 • Getting in and out of bed feels steady and predictable.